LorenzoBove/DataScienceRepository/README.md

 # Usage

-In order to use the Repository, please make sure to use python3.
+In order to use the Repository, please make sure to have python3 installed.

 Open your local directory and run